remip48/AISanalyze/README.md

 all-in-one function was constructed to analyze, correct, and extract AIS data around desired locations, therefore:

--   calculating the distance, time and speed travelled by each vessel;
+-   calculating the distance, time and speed travelled by each vessel;<br>

--   identifying base stations and aircrafts in the AIS;
+-   identifying base stations and aircrafts in the AIS;<br>

--   correcting GPS errors and GPS delays;
+-   correcting GPS errors and GPS delays;<br>

--   interpolating the vessel positions at the customized times;
+-   interpolating the vessel positions at the customized times;<br>
 -   extracting the vessel positions and their information around the desired locations, at the desired times.